Croldan1994/core-code/Week 1 -  Introduction to programming & Javascript/Readme.md

 3 / 2 = 1 with 1 remainder
 1 / 2 = 0 with 1 remainder

-Then we put the remainders together in reverse order: 11111001010(2) and that would be the binary of 1994 which is my date of birth.</p>
+Then we put the remainders together in reverse order: 11111001010(2) and that would be the binary of 1994 which is my date of birth.

-<p>Hexadecimal:
+Hexadecimal:

 1994 / 16 = 124 with remainder 10 (A)
 124 / 16 = 7 with remainder 12 (C)